mohamad-tohidi/texttools/texttools/tools/README.md

 The `PromptLoader` class:
 - Loads YAML prompt templates from the `prompts/` folder
 - Supports mode-based template selection
+- Uses lru cache for efficiency
 - Handles variable injection into templates
 - Manages both main and analysis templates

+### Formatter
+The `Fromatter` class:
+- Gathers diffrent formatters to format chats
+- New formatters can be added easily by defining new static methods

 ---